 The Education Abroad Office provides extensive planning assistance for both students and faculty program leaders, including pre-departure orientation sessions.
 The staff members have extensive experience in study abroad and are able to offer seasoned, insightful advising and information to anyone considering or planning a study abroad experience.
 More information about Education Abroad can be found here.

-The Department of History leads several study abroad opportunities at USF.
+The Department of History leads the following study abroad opportunity at USF.

 Athens: History and Culture